GoogleCloudPlatform/cloud-sql-proxy-operator/README.md

 ## Install the Cloud SQL Proxy Operator

-Confirm that kubectl can connect to the cluster.
+Confirm that kubectl can connect to your kubernetes cluster.

 ```shell
 kubectl cluster-info